-St. Albert, Alberta, will wait indefinitely for Telus to complete its promised PureFibre expansion
+St. Albert, Alberta, will have to wait for Telus to complete its promised PureFibre expansion

-St. Albert, Alberta, still doesn’t have access to Telus’ PureFibre network, despite an initial deadline to complete the project by the end of 2020.
+One-third of St. Albert, Alberta, still doesn’t have access to Telus’ PureFibre network, despite an initial deadline to complete the project by the end of 2020.
 According to The Canadian Press, the Huawei ban plays a role in this.

 Back in 2019, Telus announced a $100 million investment to expand its PureFibre network to the municipality.
 But on April 28th, the telecom company informed the City it had paused the expansion in all Alberta communities except in those where they had a municipal partnership, The Canadian Press reports.